-If I lost everything tomorrow and had to start over with $20,000 or less, I would start a pest control company.
+If I lost everything tomorrow and had to start over with $20,000 or less, I would start a pest control business.
+Some folks call it a pest control business, others Google how to start a exterminator business, but the playbook is identical.
 Not because it’s super exciting.
 Not because it looks cool from the outside.
 But because it works.
-It’s one of the lowest startup costs of any service business, it runs on a simple model, and it produces recurring revenue from day one.
+Starting a pest control business is one of the lowest startup costs of any service business, it runs on a simple model, and it produces recurring revenue from day one.
 People always need pest control.
-Through COVID, through market crashes, through every economic cycle you can throw at it, this industry keeps moving.
+Through COVID, through market crashes, through every economic cycle you can throw at it, this industry keeps moving, which is why the best time to start a pest control business is right now.

 I’m Jonas Olson, founder of Pest Badger.
 I’ve been in the service industry for 17 years, and over the last five years, I’ve grown a pest control company from one location to 19 locations across six states, going into seven.
 I use this channel to document how I actually think about building service businesses, and what’s working for us.
 I wish my mentors had documented their journey, so I’m documenting mine for you.